There are so many reasons to go to Thailand. And even more, reasons why you should do Yoga there. Here are my top 5 reasons to do yoga in Thailand.

 - Transitioning from Northern Thailand and the hustle and bustle of Bangkok and Chaing Mai to Southern Thailand and the quieter Island life was jarring.
-I didn’t realise it at the time but I was still in city mode and hadn’t adjusted to this new slower speed.
-Spending a few days re- connecting, slowing down and grounding myself at Island Yoga helped me to relax and enjoy my holiday.
+I didn’t realize it at the time but I was still in city mode and hadn’t adjusted to this new slower speed.
+Spending a few days reconnecting, slowing down and grounding myself at Island Yoga helped me to relax and enjoy my holiday.

-- All that travel and sitting still on long coach journeys between places shortens your muscles.
+- All that travel and sitting still on long coach journeys between places shorten your muscles.
 Doing yoga will stretch and elongate those muscles!

 - The people.
 We only booked for 3 days and if I could have I would have stayed longer.
 The people we met there were incredible, warm, welcoming and a lot of fun.
-If you are travelling solo doing an activity based stay like this is the perfect place to meet other solo travellers.
-Most people there were travelling solo.
+If you are traveling solo doing an activity based stay like this is the perfect place to meet other solo travelers.
+Most people there were traveling solo.